Ethanxx2021/ELEC0138_Healthcare_IoMT/README.md

 ### 2. Deploy Local AI Engine (Ollama)

-To ensure GDPR data minimisation and prevent PHI leakage to third-party clouds, Tier 2 requires a localised Ollama instance.
+To ensure GDPR data minimisation and prevent PHI leakage to third-party clouds, Tier 2 requires a localised Ollama instance rather than any cloud-based API.

 1. [Install Ollama](https://ollama.com/).
 2. Pull and run the lightweight model: